+We agree with the audit finding.
+Our computer technician is working to restrict access to the database to only authorized personnel.
+Updates to the database are made by eligibility workers and the administrative clerk reviews or test checks the information posted to the database.

+Proposed Completion Date: Completed

+Recommendation 17

+Eligibility - We recommend that the application forms (both regular and SSI) be amended to include the above provision.
+[Medical Assistance Program/CFDA

+#93.778]

+Agency to Act/

+Contact Person(s)

+Medicaid - Accountant III

+Current/Prior

+Year Status Unresolved

+Agency Response/

+Corrective Action Plan: The application form has been revised to incorporate this provision.
+Applicants

+have always been advised verbally, during the initial interview by our eligibility

+workers, that any changes must be reported to the Medicaid Office.

-Proposed Completion Date : FY2003
+Proposed Completion Date: FY2003

-Recommendation 17 : Cash Management - We recommend that the CNMI monitor payment requests in a timely manner and comply with the Common Rule.
-[Highway Planning Construction/CFDA #20.205] Agency to Act : Department of Finance Current/Prior Year Status : Unresolved Agency Response/ Corrective Action Plan : While this appears to be an isolated problem, we are reviewing our draw down request monitoring procedures to determine if additional controls should be in place to prevent a reoccurrence of this problem.
-Proposed Completion Date : FY2003 Recommendation 18 : Equipment and Real Property Management - We recommend that the CNMI perform an inventory of its fixed assets and ensure compliance with applicable federal property rules and regulations.
-[All Federal Programs] Agency to Act : Department of Finance Current/Prior Year Status : Unresolved - Outstanding since FY1987 Single Audit Agency Response/ Corrective Action Plan : Implementation of the new Fixed Asset module began during FY98 and is continuing.
+Recommendation 18 Equipment and Real Property Management - We recommend that the CNMI

+perform an inventory of its fixed assets and ensure compliance with applicable federal property rules and regulations.
+[Nutrition Assistance Program/CFDA

+#10.551]

+Agency to Act/

+Contact Person(s) Department of Finance - Acting Director of Finance & Accounting, and Director of

+Procurement and Supply

+Current/Prior

+Year Status Unresolved - Outstanding since FY1987 Single Audit

+Agency Response/

+Corrective Action Plan : Implementation of the new Fixed Asset module began during FY98 and is

+continuing.
 New assets added since that time are being recorded in the system.
 Existing assets must be inventoried and manually entered into the system.
+We were

+awarded a grant through U.S. Department of the Interior to assist in the

+implementation and worked with a consultant to develop capitalization policies and fully implement the Fixed Asset module.
+A new CNMI Property and Procurement Procedures manual was issued in January 2003.
+Inventories of each department are to be completed during 2003 and results entered into the Fixed Asset module.

+Capital assets have been recorded in CNMI financial statements for FY2002 for the

+first time.

-We have been awarded a grant through U.S. Department of the Interior to assist in the implementation and currently are working with a consultant to develop capitalization policies and fully implement the Fixed Asset module.
-The General Fixed Assets Account Group was adjusted during FY2000 to remove the FY91 completed construction projects as infrastructure is not required to be booked as yet, the records were incomplete and most of the projects booked belonged to proprietary component units.
-Inventories of each department are to be completed during 2002 and results entered into the Fixed Asset module during 2002.
-Proposed Completion Date : FY2002 Recommendation 19 : Procurement, Suspension and Debarment - We recommend that the CNMI ensure that contracts funded by federal grants specify compliance with all applicable federal laws.
-[Technical Assistance Grants, DOI and Capital Improvement Projects/CFDA #15.875/Highway Planning and Construction/CFDA #20, 2051 Agency to Act : #20.205] Department of Public Works Current/Prior Year Status : Unresolved - Outstanding since FY2000 Single Audit Agency Response/
+Proposed Completion Date: Ongoing Recommendation 19 Procurement and Suspension and Debarment - We recommend that the CNMI ensure that contracts funded by federal grants specify compliance with all applicable federal laws.
+[Technical Assistance Grants, DOI and Capital Improvement Projects/CFDA #15.875] Agency to Act/ Contact Person(s) Department of Finance - Director of Procurement and Supply Current/Prior Year Status Unresolved - Outstanding since FY2000 Single Audit Agency Response/ Corrective Action Plan: Due to an oversight, the Clean Air Act was not included in the list of Federal laws to be complied with on the standard construction contract although it was included on other types of contracts.
+This omission has been corrected and all contracts now reference compliance with the Clean Air Act.